rainelynj/rainbucket/README.md

 I'm just starting my learning journey in Programming!

-This repository serves as my portfolio for all of the tutorials and training exercises I've completed.
+This repository serves as my portfolio for training exercises.